-Years ago a family friend told me, “Once you get into this industry, you’ll never be able to get out.”
-I guess that stage was set shortly after I was born because when my brother Jack and I were little guys we would get off the bus right in front of our parents drug store.
+Years ago, a family friend told me, “Once you get into this industry, you’ll never be able to get out.”
+I guess that stage was set shortly after I was born because when my brother Jack and I were little guys we would get off the bus right in front of our parents’ drug store.
 Little did I know at the time that building forts with the empty boxes in the back room would lead to building a POS company.
 I guess the training began a few years later when I taught my grandma and aunt how to use the store’s first electronic cash register – my first teaching gig!
-My dad still loves to tell a story from when I was 12.
+My dad still loves to tell stories from when I was 12.
 I taped lines on the backroom floor and charged a $.25 fine to anyone putting boxes on the wrong side of the line – my first management gig!

 I broke away from pharmacy for a few years while I attended the United States Air Force Academy and then went on to pilot training to become a C-141 pilot and eventually a T-37 instructor pilot (IP).
-Long story short, I found flying the C-141 boring but I loved being at T-37 IP because the plane was highly acrobatic and I loved “yankin’ and bankin’”.
+Long story short, I found flying the C-141 boring but I loved being a T-37 IP because the plane was highly acrobatic, and I loved “yankin’ and bankin’”.
 But, as they say, “you can’t fly upside down forever”, and eventually I landed back in the world of pharmacy.
 I gave corporate America a shot and much like the C-141, quickly decided we were not meant for each other.

 So that brings us to RMS.
 It’s hard to believe we just started our 18th year of this adventure.
 As I’ve witnessed pharmacy change, my passion for helping pharmacies and business owners successful with innovative technology has only increased.
 I love coming to work.
 I love the people I work with every day.
 I love the company we’ve created together.
 And I hope that shows to all of you every single day.